hector-munachi/rsl-component/README.md

 # rsl-component
 <!-- ![Nigerian flag](./public/ng-flag.png) -->

-A reusable React component built with Vite and Tailwind CSS for selecting region, state, and local government area (LGA) in a form.
-The component allows users to select a corresponding Nigerian region, state, and LGA from dropdown menus.
+A reusable React component that simplifies the process of adding Region, State, and LGA selection drop-downs to forms in web applications.
+This helps developers by eliminating the need to build these inputs from scratch.

 🔗 **[Demo](https://rsl-component.netlify.app/)**